arpitbbhayani/articles/blogs/udemy-sql-taxonomy.md

 SELECT * FROM topics WHERE id = 531;
 ```

-## Get topic path
+## Get the topic path

-Getting topic path is an interesting use case.
-While rendering any category, sub-category or a topic page we would need to render breadcrumbs that holds the path to it.
-For example, for Python's page we will need to render a path like
+Getting a topic path is an interesting use case.
+While rendering any category, sub-category, or topic page we would need to render breadcrumbs that hold the path to it.
+For example, for Python's page, we will need to render a path like

 ```python
 Software Engineering > Programming Languages > Python
 ```

-This path helps user explore and discover new categories, sub-categories or topics.
+This path helps users explore and discover new categories, sub-categories, or topics.
 So, using our current schema, how could we compute the topic path, given a topic id.

 Doing it on the application side is the first approach that comes to mind but it is a poor one because we would be making `n` selects for `n` levels.
-So with out constraints we will be making `3` selects to compute the topic path.
+So without constraints, we will be making `3` selects to compute the topic path.
 The application pseudocode would look something like this

 ```python
 def get_topicpath(topic_id):